Full course description

 Dates & Times:

 Location: Zoom.
 (The link will be emailed to you before the event.
-If you do not receive an email, visit the Canvas page for the link.
+The link can also be found on the Canvas page.
 You will not be able to access this page until you register.)

 Important notes for this three-part series:

 - This series is open to all managers and supervisors at UBC,

 - You are required to attend all three sessions, as this will allow Bakau Consulting to build on previous topics and help unpack this complex area of leadership.